These QuickStart Guides allow you to quickly accomplish technology related tasks.

 While there are no simple solutions to the threat of Ransomware, these five steps may help protect your accounts and make it harder for attackers to gain access to your data, and limit the power of the attacker even should their attack succeed.

-Guide to Wireless Networks The wireless network allows easy access for currently enrolled students to library catalogs, databases and the Internet through one of three wireless networks, USF, USF-GOLD, or EDUROAM.
+Guide to Wireless Networks The wireless network allows easy access for currently enrolled students to library catalogs, databases and the Internet through one of three wireless networks, USF, USF Guest or EDUROAM.
 USF standard requires registration through a NetID account.
-EDUROAM is an secure network across multiple member institutions, including USF and USF St. Petersburg.
-Students [...]
+EDUROAM is an secure network across multiple member institutions, including USF and USF St. Petersburg. [...]

 Smarthinking is an online tutoring service available for all USF system students.
 Students should utilize the Sembler Student Success Center for free tutoring before using it.